 After the end of the gorge, the water calms down and the river bed becomes wider again.

 You can also enter the river just after the gorge.
-Kršovec – Čezsoča is a nice, scenic level II-III course.
-This part if perfect for advanced beginners or intermediate kayakers.
+Soča river section from Kršovec to Čezsoča is a nice, scenic level II-III course.
+This part is also perfect for advanced beginner kayakers or intermediate Soča kayak school.
 You rather want to do it with more water than with less otherwise a great amount of rock-sliding is included.

 2. Kayaking Koritnica river (II-III+)